 Long before you apply for a mortgage or start home-shopping — as much as a year before — take a look at your credit score.
-FICO is the score used most in the mortgage industry.
-(There’s no need to pay to see it: Read “8 Ways to Get Your FICO Score for Free.”)
+The FICO Score is the one used most often by the mortgage industry.

 Raising your score makes you eligible for a better interest rate on a mortgage, and it could take as long as a year to improve that score.

-This loan savings calculator, from FICO, the company that invented credit scoring, shows how much you could save by improving your credit score.
+FICO’s loan savings calculator shows how much you could save by improving your credit score.
 The calculator shows six ranges of credit scores, from highest (760-850) to lowest (620-639).
-Alongside the scores are typical mortgage interest rates currently offered to borrowers with those scores.
+Alongside the scores are typical mortgage interest rates currently offered to borrowers with scores in those ranges.